Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Valid CH Cross-Covariances via Multivariate Mixtures and Their Properties

-We next present a theorem that, when some simplifications of the model are made, accomplishes two goals.
+The next proposition accomplishes two goals when some simplifications of the model are made.
 First, the conditions for validity can be made weaker in some cases, allowing for higher correlation between processes compared to the conditions presented in Theorem \ref{thm:pars_like}.
-Second, we may choose $\alpha_{jk}$ more flexibly: $\alpha_{jk} \geq (\alpha_j + \alpha_k)/2 > d/2$.
+Second, $\alpha_{jk}$ may be chosen more flexibly: $\alpha_{jk} \geq (\alpha_j + \alpha_k)/2 > d/2$.